jdoorduin/research_website_ic/content/authors/lisanne-roesthuis/_index.md

   - PREVENT
 ---

-Lisanne Roesthuis is a post doc in ....
+Lisanne Roesthuis is a technical physician at the Intensive Care Unit of the Radboud university medical center, where she combines patient care with research and teaching.